 “It is a result of more than 500 years of the evolution of a dance.
 Yes, morris dancing was well known in England before the Spanish Armada, the Gunpowder Plot and even the Wars of the Roses.
 It is probable the term morris developed from the French word morisque (meaning a dance, the dance), which became morisch in Flemish, and then the English moryssh, moris and finally morris.
 Flanders in the fifteenth century was an innovative cultural centre, and strongly influenced European culture in general.
 The earliest confirmation of a performance of morris dancing in England dates from London on 19 May 1448, when Moryssh daunsers were paid 7s (35p) for their services.
 By Elizabethan times it was already considered to be an ancient dance, and references appear to it in a number of early plays.
 Many called for a dance or jig to be performed by the leading actor.
 One of the most popular actors of the time was Will Kemp and, for a wager during Lent in 1599/1600 (when the roads would be exceedingly bad!), he danced from London to Norwich The Nine Daies Wonder (although he started on the first Monday in Lent, and arrived at Easter).
 Large numbers of spectators turned out to cheer him on and check his progress.
 Throughout its history in England, morris dancing has been through many manifestations.
 Five hundred years ago it was a dance for one or two; today it is for four or more.
 Accounts of morris dancing can be found throughout England, making it a nationwide phenomenon. ” The Morris Ring

-Out tutors explained the documented history how men would dance and play music on the streets for extra money due to receiving a minimal wage from their employers.
-They would disguise themselves by blacking their faces with soot and turning their coats inside out.
+Out tutors explained the documented history of how men would dance and play music on the streets for extra money as there wages were minimal.
+The performers would disguise themselves by blacking their faces with soot and turning their coats inside out.
 Morris men today keep the tradition of blacking their faces and wearing tatters to represent the torn lining of coats.

 We attended our first Pagan Federation Conference in November 1999 at the Fairfield Halls, Croydon.
-We met the couple we had befriended in Cornwall earlier that year as they were selling their crafts on a stall.
-Their stock was more appropriate for a Pagan event than a re-enactment.
+We also met the couple we had befriended in Cornwall earlier that year selling their crafts on a stall.
+Their stock was more appropriate for a Pagan event rather than a re-enactment in my opinion.
 Speakers provided talks in various rooms and there were many stalls selling occult merchandise and books.
-The people who attended were dressed in ritual costume and were reminiscent of characters from fairytales and occult movies.
+The people who attended this event were dressed in ritual costume and some were reminiscent of characters from fairytales and occult movies.
 My son happily explored the venue and it was good to see him do so in a safe, relaxed environment.